ibm-cloud-docs/virtual-servers/faq_servers_general.md

 If still can't connect to the server by using the password, open a [support case](/docs/get-support?topic=get-support-using-avatar#getting-support) and request a password reset.
 Support needs to restart the server to reset the password, so prepare to approve the restart and set a maintenance timeframe for completion.
 Most password resets are completed in ~15 minutes.
 In the {{site.data.keyword.cloud_notm}} console, you can create a support case by going to **Support > Create a case** and use the subject *Accounts and access*.

-## How do I cancel a server or device?
+## How do I cancel a virtual server?
 {: #how-to-cancel-device}

 You can cancel a device at any time.
 Go to the [Device List](https://cloud.ibm.com/classic/devices).
 Click **Actions** for the device that you want to cancel, and select the cancel option from the menu.
 For more information, see the [Canceling virtual servers](/docs/virtual-servers?topic=virtual-servers-managing-virtual-servers#cancel).